svanderburg/nijs/README.md

       });
     };

-A package build export the `pkg` property, which refers to a function definition taking the build-time dependencies of the package as argument object.
+A package module exports the `pkg` property, which refers to a function definition taking the build-time dependencies of the package as argument object.
 In the body of the function, we return the result of an invocation to the `mkDerivation()` function that builds a package from source code.
 To this function we pass essential build parameters, such as the source code.

 As with ordinary Nix expressions, we cannot use this CommonJS module to build a package directly.
 We have to compose it by calling it with its required function arguments.
-Composition is done in the composition module: `pkgs.js` in the `tests/ folder`.
+Composition is done in the composition module: `pkgs.js` in the `tests/` folder.
 The structure of this file is as follows:

     var pkgs = {